siarheiburliayeu/IDEA-Native-Terminal-Plugin/readme.md

 If you want to use another terminal instead - you can!
 <br>Just specify your favorite one in the **IDE Settings / Preferences**.
 <br>_*PowerShell, ConEmu, Bash (WSL), GitBash, RXVT, iTerm are also supported._

-Also, you can specify a _subdirectory_ into your project to be opened instead of the root project directory.